michijs/michijs/README.md

     </tr>
     <tr>
       <td>adoptedStyleSheets</td>
-      <td colspan="3">Allows to use <a href="https://developers.google.com/web/updates/2019/02/constructable-stylesheets">Constructable Stylesheets.</a> Remember that you need to use Shadow DOM to be able to use Constructable Stylesheets.
-In case your component doesn't support this feature, it will return a style tag.</td>
+      <td colspan="3">Allows using <a href="https://developers.google.com/web/updates/2019/02/constructable-stylesheets">Constructable Stylesheets</a>.
+Remember that you need to use Shadow DOM to utilize Constructable Stylesheets; otherwise, it will return a style tag.</td>
     </tr>
     <tr>
       <td>cssVariables</td>
-      <td colspan="3">Allows to define CSS variables.</td>
+      <td colspan="3">Allows defining CSS variables.</td>
     </tr>
     <tr>
       <td>reflectedCssVariables</td>
-      <td colspan="3">Allows to define reflected CSS variables and follows the Kebab case.
-A reflected CSS variable cannot be initialized with a true value</td>
+      <td colspan="3">Allows defining reflected CSS variables and follows the Kebab case.
+A reflected CSS variable cannot be initialized with a true value.</td>
     </tr>
     <tr>
       <td>computedStyleSheet</td>
-      <td colspan="3">Allows you to define a Constructable Stylesheet that depend on the state of the component.
-When there is no shadow root the style will be reflected in the style attribute.</td>
+      <td colspan="3">Allows defining a Constructable Stylesheet that depends on the component's state.
+When there is no shadow root, the style will be reflected in the style attribute.</td>
     </tr>
     <tr>
       <td>render</td>